TheresaLui/SelfHelpContent_v2/articles/microsoft.compute.common.virtualdiskmgmt/compute-virtualdiskmgmt-guest-windows.md

 ## **Recommended Steps**

 Is your disk attached to the VM?
-* **Attach an existing disk** using the [Portal](https://docs.microsoft.com/azure/virtual-machines/windows/attach-disk-portal#attach-an-existing-disk) or [Powershell](https://docs.microsoft.com/azure/virtual-machines/windows/attach-disk-ps#attach-an-existing-data-disk-to-a-vm)000
+* **Attach an existing disk** using the [Portal](https://docs.microsoft.com/azure/virtual-machines/windows/attach-disk-portal#attach-an-existing-disk) or [Powershell](https://docs.microsoft.com/azure/virtual-machines/windows/attach-disk-ps#attach-an-existing-data-disk-to-a-vm)
 * **Attach a new disk** using the [Portal](https://docs.microsoft.com/azure/virtual-machines/windows/attach-disk-portal#attach-a-new-disk) or [Powershell](https://docs.microsoft.com/azure/virtual-machines/windows/attach-disk-ps#add-an-empty-data-disk-to-a-virtual-machine)

-Check to see if the disk is online in the guest.

 If this is a newly created VHD, have you initialized and formatted the disk yet?
 * [Initialize a new data disk in a Windows VM](https://docs.microsoft.com/azure/virtual-machines/windows/attach-managed-disk-portal#initialize-a-new-data-disk)